 “Altruism – or the act of doing something for somebody else at a cost to yourself – has a fascinating effect on us.
 It can help us feel better about ourselves, and a simple act of kindness can create authentic feelings of joy; not just for the person on the receiving end, but also for the person doing the giving.”

 So kindness is viral and in our consumer-focused world where we have hundreds of brands and business services to choose from, demonstrating kindness can set you and your business apart.

 Yes.
 Dopamine and serotonin are opioids released by kind behaviour.
 When two or more people interact and engage in acts of kindness it releases oxytocin and strengthens the bond between them.
 Critical in business whatever your profession happens to be.

 How can we practice more acts of kindness in our corporate lives?

 There are many advantages to practising kindness in our daily lives.
 And in business people who demonstrate compassion toward others are generally more successful and easier to work alongside.
-Therefore, in honour of World Kindness Day, my message to you is make kindness your habit.
+World Kindness Day is coming up on 13th November, but my message to you is to make kindness a daily habit.
 Stay late at the office to help someone else complete their project.
 Give up your space in the supermarket queue, without tutting and let the tailgaters have their space.
 It does not matter.
 Practice being smart and kind and notice what happens.

 What are you and your company doing to create a culture of kindness?
-Please share by contacting Rachael North at RN Legal Search & Coach +44 7770 679 730 or email firstname.lastname@example.org
+Please share by contacting Rachael by email searchcoach@